 In Venice in the winter, loud sirens sound to warn the locals of particularly high tides - at night this can make sleeping difficult, so you may want to take some earplugs!

-St Peter's Basilica in Rome does enforce clothing requirements - everyone must cover bare legs and shoulders or you will find yourself buying paper pants!
+St Peter's Basilica and the Vatican City in Rome have a strictly enforced dress code - everyone must cover bare legs and shoulders, or you will find yourself buying paper pants!